Geoff Thompson (politician)

 Geoffrey William Fleetwood Thompson CNZM (born 11 June 1940) is a former New Zealand politician of the National Party.

 Early life

 Thompson was born in Wellington on 11 June 1940.
 He received his education at Waterloo and Silverstream primary schools, Hutt Valley High School, Horowhenua College and Wellington College.
 He attended Victoria University of Wellington and graduated LL.M. in 1966.

 Member of parliament

 Thompson represented the Horowhenua electorate in the New Zealand House of Representatives from 1978 to 1984.
 He was a parliamentary under-secretary between 1981 and 1984.

 After parliament

 Thompson was awarded the New Zealand 1990 Commemoration Medal for services to New Zealand.
-He was a lawyer on the Kapiti Coast.
+He was a lawyer on the Kāpiti Coast.

 He served as the National Party president from 1994 to 1998.
 In the 1999 New Year Honours, he was appointed a Companion of the New Zealand Order of Merit, for services to politics.